 On the last day, we started very early and reached Assi Ghat at 5.15am to watch the morning Ganga Arti and cultural program.

 This is a relatively new feature in Banaras and is quite impressive with Arti, live classical music and a yoga program.

-It is also one of the finest examples of appropriate use of a public space to indulge locals and tourists together, along with a vibrant platform for cultural arts.
+It is also one of the finest examples of the appropriate use of public space to indulge locals and tourists together, along with a vibrant platform for cultural arts.